 Because native supplicant profiles are not available for all devices, users can use the My Devices portal to add these devices manually; or you can configure BYOD rules to register these devices.

 Cisco ISE end-user web portals depend on the Administration, Policy Services, and Monitoring personas to provide configuration, session support, and reporting.

-Administration Node—Configuration changes that you make to users, devices, and end-user portals are written to the Administration node.
+Policy Administration node (PAN): Configuration changes that you make to the users, devices, and end-user portals are written to the PAN.

-Policy Services Node—The end-user portals run on a Policy Services Node, which handles all session traffic, including: network access, client provisioning, guest services, posture, and profiling.
-If a Policy Service Node is part of a node group, and one node fails, the other nodes detect the failure and reset any pending sessions.
+Policy Service node (PSN): The end-user portals run on a PSN, which handles all session traffic, including: network access, client provisioning, guest services, posture, and profiling.
+If a PSN is part of a node group, and one node fails, the other nodes detect the failure and reset any pending sessions.

-Monitoring Node—The Monitoring node collects, aggregates, and reports data about the end-user and device activity on the My Devices, Sponsor, and Guest portals.
-If the primary Monitoring node fails, the secondary Monitoring node automatically becomes the primary Monitoring node.
+Monitoring node (MnT node): The MnT node collects, aggregates, and reports data about the end-user and device activity on the My Devices, Sponsor, and Guest portals.
+If the primary MnT node fails, the secondary MnT node automatically becomes the primary MonT node.

 Global Settings for Device Portals